BowenZhang-UST/Tai-e/JellyFish.md

     ```shell
     java -jar build/[tai-e far file] -a jelly-fish -cp tests/class -m Class1
     ```

 The last command line would generate an LLVM 12 bitcode `out.bc` at current dir.
 You can use `llvm-dis` to get the readable ir file.

 ```shell
 llvm-dis out.bc
 ```

+## TODOs

+We need to perform some optimizations and analyses to improve the quality of the generated LLVM IR:

+**Optimizations**

+1. Mem2Reg: Because of the `Var` in Tai-e, we have created many redundant load-store pairs through the vars.
+2. Simplify CFG.
+Currently, each Tai-e statement correponds to a block.
+We need to do some merge.
+3. Virtual call & field access resolution.
+We need to convert them to the style of function pointers such that the downstream pointer and call-graph analysis can understand them well.

+**Analyses**

+1. OO information resolution.
+2. Debug information resolution.